Should babies wear facemasks?

 Two research studies carried out by the Scottish Cot Death Trust have shown an increased risk of cot death for babies sleeping on a mattress previously used by another baby.
 The risk was very small if the other baby was an older brother or sister in the same family but higher if the mattress was second-hand from another home.
 More research is continuing on this subject, but in the meantime you may choose to avoid any potential risk by buying a new mattress.
 Otherwise, make sure the mattress is very clean, dry and in good condition, and has only been used by a sibling in the same house.
 It’s also ideal to use a brand new mattress cover which is waterproof and washable, as well as your usual cotton cot bed sheet.

 The Sleeping Nest-type products seem very popular

 Besides a firm, flat surface, and suitable covers (blanket, sleeping bag, etc).
 Babies need very little else to sleep.
 Our advice would be to be aware of any extra fabric/material that can be in and around babies cot.
 This includes, soft toys, comforters, bumpers, pillows and nests/sleep positioners.

-These product are designed to attach to the side of an adult bed by removing one side of the cot – our advice is that the safest place for a baby to sleep is their own cot, crib, or moses basket in the same room as parents/carers for the first six months
+These product are designed to attach to the side of an adult bed by removing one side of the cot – our advice is that the safest place for a baby to sleep is their own sleeping space – a cot, crib, or moses basket in the same room as you for the first six months

 Can I take my baby in an aeroplane?